ifesdjeen/ifesdjeen.github.com/_source/content/articles/linux_scheduler.md

 It seems that many misunderstandings that evole around non-blocking I/O actually arise because of lack of understanding of Linux Scheduler.

 Everyone seems to be aware that there's some type of scheduler, but what exactly does it do?
-Sometimes people take an amount of cores on their machine as an opportunity for an immediate performance improvement, which is not always relevant.
+Sometimes people take an number of cores on their machine as an opportunity for an immediate performance improvement, which is not always relevant.
 In order to utilize multicore systems, most of time you need to put some effort.

 That was repeated half a million times, but let's recap.
 Time-sharing is related to concurrency, not parallelism.
 Single core can run only one process at any given period of time.
 This is something that is completely transparent to the process, although you can help scheduler to know when to use processor time for other stuff.